Constraints on a dark matter sub-halo near the Sun from pulsar timing: Appendix

 Using the data from the Leiden-Argentine-Bonn Survey \cite{Kalberla2005}, a recent map \cite{Craigetal2025} of the atomic hydrogen in the Galaxy was constructed that does not rely on kinematic distances, and is more accurate than traditional kinematic maps \cite{LevineBlitzHeiles2006}.
 We determine the maximal gas density in the disk from this map \cite{Craigetal2025}, and use this to determine the upper limit on the accelerations that can arise from the gas.
-To determine the mass, we integrate the density over a spherical region of size comparable to the distance between the binary pulsars in the quadrupole ($\sim 0.3$ kpc).
+To determine the mass, we integrate the density over a spherical region of size comparable to the distance between the binary pulsars PSR J1640+2224/PSR J1713+0747 ($\sim 0.3$ kpc).
 This produces a very conservative upper limit for the contribution from the atomic hyrodgen gas disk to the measured acceleration.
 We have also examined the CO data near these pulsars, using the dataset compiled by \cite{Rice2016}.
 The maximal contribution to the acceleration for the ten closest CO clouds to these pulsars is $\sim 10^{-12}~\rm cm/s^{2}$, i.e., it is much less than the signals that we consider here.
-The sum of the gas and stellar accelerations is shown in Figure \ref{fig:histogram}.

-We thus impose a minimum threshold of $\bar{a}_{\rm ex} = 4 \times 10^{-10}~\rm cm/s^{2}$ in searching for pulsar pairs that may be accelerated by a dark matter sub-halo, which is twice the maximal acceleration that can arise from the gas and stars in our Galaxy.
-Figure \ref{fig:histogram} shows a sampling over uncertainties in positions of the stars and gas that produces the blue histogram, while the red dashed line shows the measured excess power from the binary pairs PSR J1640+2224, PSR J1713+0747.
-Imposing this minimal threshold ensures that we are selecting sources with excess power that are about one order of magnitude larger than produced by the baryonic components.
+The differential acceleration from the atomic hydrogen gas and stars as would be experienced by an object near the common center of J1640+2224/PSR J1713+0747 is at most $6 \times 10^{-10}~\rm cm/s^{2}.$ Here, we analyze the collective effects of multiple pulsars on a local ($\leq$ 0.5 kpc) deviation from a smooth potential, which cannot be produced by planetary systems at these scales.
+We thus impose a minimum threshold of $\Delta a = 6 \times 10^{-10}~\rm cm/s^{2}$ (that is a conservative upper limit that could be produced by the baryonic components) in searching for pulsar pairs that may be accelerated by a dark matter sub-halo.